Butler Bulldogs football: NCAA Division I-AA/FCS playoffs

 The Bulldogs have appeared in the FCS playoffs once, with an overall record of 0–1.

 NCAA Division II playoffs

 The Bulldogs made three appearances in the Division II playoffs, with a combined record of 0–3.

 PFL Gridiron Classic results

 From 2006 through 2009, the PFL and Northeast Conference (NEC) staged the Gridiron Classic, an exempted postseason football game that matched the champions of the two conferences which were technically members of Division I FCS, but which were not the recipients of automatic invitations to the football championship playoff at the time.
 The Bulldogs appeared in the PFL Gridiron Classic once, with an overall record of 1–0.

+Future non-conference opponents

+Announced schedules as of August 5, 2025.